SaschaStrand/ClientRepeat/README.md

 1. Use the form in the New Appointments tab to track each appointment completed.

-1. Use the Reports tab to find a sorted list of clients by average rate of gratuity and average total gratuity as well as the average rate of re-scheduling among all clients and a sorted list of clients by rate of re-scheduling.
+1. Use the Reports tab to find a sorted list of clients by average total gratuity as well as the average rate of re-scheduling among all clients and a sorted list of clients by rate of re-scheduling.

 ## Status